-Rather than competing with the historical context of its neighbourhood, the design steers away from bold colours and patterns.
-Neutral tones, natural materials, light—all accentuate the building’s original architecture, creating coherent, contemporary aesthetic.
+Rather than competing with the historical context of its neighborhood, the design steers away from bold colours and patterns.
+Neutral tones, natural materials, light—all accentuate the building’s original architecture, creating a coherent, contemporary aesthetic.

 To create the modern, understated luxury of this boutique hotel the designer used flowing shapes of 50s Danish furniture, light wood and caramel leather.
-There is also just the right amount of rustic texture (like when smooth the walls abruptly turn into bare concrete), as well as a touch of playful humour, in wall drawings and in neons.
+There is also just the right amount of rustic texture (like when smooth the walls abruptly turn into bare concrete), as well as a touch of playful humor, in-wall drawings and in neons.

 Vibrant and historical

-This combination reflects contrasts that typify of the hotel’s location, to which refers also the name “SP34”.
-It is an abbreviation of the hotel’s address—Sankt Peders Stræde 34, in the Copenhagen’s historic Latin Quarter.
+This combination reflects contrasts that typify the hotel’s location, which refers also the name “SP34”.
+It is an abbreviation of the hotel’s address—Sankt Peders Stræde 34, in Copenhagen’s historic Latin Quarter.